|Close Page||Print Page|

 If you are looking for non-surgical wrinkle correction, Dr. Edward J. Gross' practice, Primera Plastic Surgery, is your destination.
 Dr. Gross and Eileen, his certified physician assistant, frequently use Dysport to give Orlando men and women a more youthful appearance.

-Our experienced specialists administer Dysport injections properly without creating a "worked-on" look.
-Request a consultation today, or call our office at (407) 333-3040.Request a Consultation
+Our experienced specialists administer Dysport injections properly without creating a "worked-on" look. request a consultation todayrequest a consultation today, or call our office at (407) 333-3040.Request a Consultation

 Dysport is a prescription medicine that is injected into muscles to improve the look of moderate to severe frown lines between the eyebrows, also called glabellar lines.